Below are 3 scams that were used a lot by criminals on Vietnamese cyberspace during the week, from December 23 to December 29:

 Messenger scam uses AI to fake faces and voices

-Recently, a woman in Long Bien District (Hanoi) received a video call via Messenger from her son who is studying at a university in Ho Chi Minh City, asking him to transfer more than 100 million VND to pay for the study abroad registration fee.
+Recently, a woman in Long Bien district (Hanoi) received a video call via Messenger from her son who is studying at a university in Ho Chi Minh City, asking him to transfer more than 100 million VND to pay for the study abroad registration fee.
 However, this person did not follow the request because she suspected fraud.

-Next, they use AI to combine faces and voices, creating fake video calls of relatives and friends.
+Next, they use AI to combine faces and voices, creating fake video calls with relatives and friends.
 During the call with the victim, the subject gives urgent reasons such as accidents, debts, and need for financial support to request immediate money transfers.

 Specifically, when receiving a call requesting money transfer, people must first verify the information, call back relatives directly via a known phone number to check the information; be careful when sharing personal information on social networks, limit posting personal photos, videos and sensitive information; adjust privacy to limit strangers from accessing the account.